prichardsondev/RaspberryPiServer_Xbee_Arduino/README.md

       8 or 9 or both if you have 2...
   - If you have something to toggle (breadboard led, relay switch, ...) connect <br />
       to pin 4 or 5.
-  - Note the pins you choose /RaspberryPiServer_Xbee_Pi/public/index.html should match
+  - Note the pins you chose /RaspberryPiServer_Xbee_Pi/public/index.html should match
 - Open /src/main.cpp
   - Note the statements
     -  NeopixelHelper strip(8, 7, 500);